 - We typically will communicate with your top level of management unless you tell us otherwise. - b.
-We understand that the Athletic Department is ultimately governed by the University's Chancellor through the authority delegated by the Board of Regents of the University of Wisconsin System.
-The Athletic Director and others within management have the responsibility for achieving the objectives of the entity. - c.
+We understand that the governing board has the responsibility to oversee the strategic direction of your organization, as well as the overall accountability of the entity.
+Management has the responsibility for achieving the objectives of the entity. - c.
 We need to know your views about your organization's objectives and strategies, and the related business risks that may result in material misstatements. - We anticipate that the Athletic Department will receive an unmodified opinion on its financial statements. - e.
-Which matters do you consider warrant particular attention during the audit, and are there any areas where you request additional procedures to be undertaken? - f.
+Which matters do you consider warrant particular attention during the audit, and are there any areas where you request additional procedures to be undertaken?

+- f.
 Have you had any significant communications with regulators or grantor agencies? - g.
 Are there other matters that you believe are relevant to the audit of the financial statements?